DenLilleMand/gildedrose/README.md

 * Click save, and build now once more.
 * Go into the console output like last time, and see that maven now actually runs your tests.

+Possible pitfall: Maven might not be configured in Jenkins.
+Go to http://localhost:8080/configureTools/ and Add a maven installation, name it, "check" `install automatically`.
+Go back and configure the job, chose the maven version you just named.
+Save and build again.
+Maven should now be downloaded, and the first console output will show every detail of this.
+Subsequent console outputs will be shorter and will show the output of the tests.

 ### 3. Scheduling the build
 As a team, you do not want to go in and manually build the project every time you have some new code commited. _it needs to be automated, right!?!_